An Action Language for Multi-Agent Domains: Foundations: The language : Syntax

 \subsection{Actions and effects}

 We envision three types of actions that an agent can perform: \emph{world-altering actions} (also known as {\em ontic actions}), \emph{sensing actions}, and \emph{announcement actions}.
-Intuitively, \begin{itemize} \item A world-altering action is used to explicitly modify certain properties of the world---e.g., the agent $A$ opens the box in Example \ref{ex1}, or the agent $A$ distracts the agent $B$ so that $B$ does not look at the box (also in Example \ref{ex1}); \item A sensing action is used by an agent to refine its beliefs about the world, by making direct observations---e.g., an agent peeks into the box; the effect of the sensing action is to reduce the amount of uncertainty of the agent; \item An announcement action is used by an agent to affect the beliefs of the agents receiving the communication---we operate under the assumption that agents receiving an announcement always believe what is being announced. \end{itemize} For the sake of simplicity, we assume that each action $a\in \cala$ falls in exactly one of the three categories.\footnote{It is easy to relax this condition, but it would make the presentation more tedious.}
+Intuitively, \begin{itemize} \item A world-altering action is used to explicitly modify certain properties of the world---e.g., the agent $A$ opens the box in Example \ref{ex1}, or the agent $A$ distracts the agent $B$ so that $B$ does not look at the box (also in Example \ref{ex1}); \item A sensing action is used by an agent to refine its beliefs about the world, by making direct observations---e.g., an agent peeks into the box; the effect of the sensing action is to reduce the amount of uncertainty of the agent; \item An announcement action is used by an agent to affect the beliefs of the agents receiving the communication---we operate under the assumption that agents receiving an announcement always believe what is being announced. \end{itemize} For the sake of simplicity, we assume that each action $a\in \cala$ falls in exactly one of the three categories.\footnote{It is easy to relax this condition, but it would make the presentation more tedious.} In a multi-agent system, we need to identify an action occurrence with the agents who execute it.
+Given an action $a \in \cala$ and a set of agents $\alpha \subseteq \calag$, we write ${\sf a}\langle \alpha\rangle$ to denote the joint-execution of $a$ by the agents in $\alpha$ and call it an \emph{action instance}.
+We will use $\calai$ to denote the set of possible action instances $\cala \times 2^\calag$.
+Elements of $\calai$ will be written in sans-serif font.
+For simplicity of the presentation, we often use ``an action'' or ``an action instance'' interchangeably when it is clear from the context which term is appropriate.
+Furthermore, when $\alpha$ is a singleton set, $\{x\}$, we simplify $\langle \{x\} \rangle$ to $\langle x \rangle$.

 In general, an action can be executed only under certain conditions, called its {\em executability conditions}.
 For example, the statement ``to open the box, an agent must have its key'' in Example~\ref{ex1} describes the executability condition of the action of opening a box.
-The first type of statements in \ma0 is used to describe the executability conditions of actions and is of the following form:
+The first type of statements in \mastar{} is used to describe the executability conditions of action occurrences and is of the following form: